 Practice breathing from the diaphragm, rather than from high up in the chest.
 Breathe in a smooth, slow, deep manner.
 Not only will even, steady breathing make you look more confident, but it will also deliver healthy amounts of oxygen to the brain.
 When you have more oxygen going to your brain, you will be able to think more clearly, which should help you communicate more confidently.

-4. Lower your voice tone
+4. Lower your voice tone to seem more confident

 If you ever watch the news, you’ll notice that many newsreaders have quite deep voices, and there’s a very good reason for that.
 People perceive lower vocal tones to be more authoritative and trustworthy than high pitched voices.
 Those with lower voices tend to command more respect and appear more confident.